-- The Day Treatment program supervisor must meet one of the educational criteria along with the training and experience criteria listed below: - Education Criteria (one of the educational criteria must be met): - Licensed Psychologist (or Masters level psychologist under supervision for licensure) - Licensed Professional Counselor - Licensed Certified Social Worker - Licensed Social Worker with a minimum of a Bachelor's degree - Registered Nurse - Masters or Bachelor's level in education with a specialization to a disability group and teaching certification - Occupational/recreational or physical therapist with appropriate state certification and licensure - Certified Addiction Counselor with minimum of a bachelor degree - Master's degree in a human services field with 20 hours verified of training specific to the target population served - Bachelor's level degree in a human services field with at least one year of specific experience providing services to individuals with mental retardation and/or developmental disabilities under the supervision of a qualified staff person - Training Criteria - Each qualified staff person must have verified training, experience, and skills specific to the targeted population served by the Day Treatment Program - Experience Criteria - All Bachelor level staff are required to obtain 15 hours every two years of continued education relevant to the targeted population served or the provision of Day Treatment Services - Staff with a Bachelor's degree in a human service field that does not specifically provide training in developmental disabilities services must meet one of the three following criteria: - Completion of specific courses relating to developmental disabilities - Completion of staff development in-service or classes relating to developmental disabilities

-- Completion of 15 hours every two years of continuing education relating to developmental disabilities. - Paraprofessional staff must have, at a minimum, the following qualifications: - Be at least 18 years old - A high school diploma or Graduate Equivalent Degree - Be currently certified in Standard First Aid and Adult/Child Cardiopulmonary Resuscitation - Successfully completed Behavioral Health agency training in all of the following criteria: - Various aspects of developmental disabilities - Instructional techniques necessary to achieve objectives of individual's program plans - Health related issues - Recognition of abuse and neglect - Individuals' rights and confidentiality - Awareness of, and sensitivity to, family and individual's needs - Non-aversive behavior intervention techniques for those providers who are implementing behavior support and intervention plans
+- Occupational/recreational or physical therapist with appropriate state certification and licensure - Certified Addiction Counselor with minimum of a bachelor degree - Master's degree in a human services field with 20 hours verified of training specific to the target population served - Bachelor's level degree in a human services field with at least one year of specific experience providing services to individuals with mental retardation and/or developmental disabilities under the supervision of a qualified staff person - Training Criteria - Each qualified staff person must have verified training, experience, and skills specific to the targeted population served by the Day Treatment Program - Experience Criteria - All Bachelor level staff are required to obtain 15 hours every two years of continued education relevant to the targeted population served or the provision of Day Treatment Services. - Staff with a Bachelor's degree in a human service field that does not specifically provide training in developmental disabilities services must meet one of the three following criteria: - Completion of specific courses relating to developmental disabilities - o Completion of staff development in-service or classes relating to developmental disabilities - Completion of 15 hours every two years of continuing education relating to developmental disabilities. - Paraprofessional staff must have, at a minimum, the following qualifications: - o Be at least 18 years old - o A high school diploma or Graduate Equivalent Degree - o Be currently certified in Standard First Aid and Adult/Child Cardiopulmonary Resuscitation - Successfully completed Behavioral Health agency training in all of the following criteria: - Various aspects of developmental disabilities - Instructional techniques necessary to achieve objectives of individual's program plans - Health related issues - Recognition of abuse and neglect - Individuals' rights and confidentiality - Awareness of, and sensitivity to, family and individual's needs - Non-aversive behavior intervention techniques for those providers who are implementing behavior support and intervention plans